Lesley Joseph

-Lesley Diana Joseph (born 14 October 1945) is an English actress and broadcaster, best known for playing Dorien Green in the television sitcom Birds of a Feather from 1989 to 1998 and again from 2014 to 2020.
+Lesley Diana Joseph (born 14 October 1945) is an English actress and broadcaster, whose career on stage and screen spans over sixty years.
+She is best known for portraying the role of Dorien Green in the television sitcom Birds of a Feather from 1989 to 1998 and again from 2014 to 2020.
 Other television credits include Absurd Person Singular (1985) and Night and Day (2001–2003).

-Her stage roles include UK touring productions of Thoroughly Modern Millie (2005), Calendar Girls (2011) and Annie (2015).
+Her stage roles include UK touring productions of Thoroughly Modern Millie (2005), Calendar Girls (2011), Annie (2015) and Sister Act: The Musical (2022–2024).
+She was also a contestant on the fourteenth series of Strictly Come Dancing in 2016 and won the seventh series of Celebrity Coach Trip in 2022.
 In 2018, she was nominated for the Olivier Award for Best Supporting Actress in a Musical, for the original West End production of Young Frankenstein.

 Early life

-Joseph was born, on 14 October 1945, in Finsbury Park, Haringey, London, England.
+Lesley Diana Joseph was born on 14 October 1945 in Finsbury Park, Haringey, London, England to Rebecca (née Mundy; 1912–2016) and Jack Joseph.
+She had an older brother Robin, two years her senior.
 She grew up in Kingsthorpe, Northampton and attended Northampton School for Girls.
+Joseph is Jewish.

 Career

 Stage

+Joseph made her stage debut in 1964, appearing as Hermia in a production of A Midsummer Night's Dream at Abington Park Museum, Northampton.
+She appeared in the same play four years later as Titania with the Royal Shakespeare Company.
 In May 1973, Joseph appeared in Godspell at the Pavilion Theatre, Bournemouth.

-Joseph appeared in Cinderella at Theatre Royal, Plymouth in 2008 and the Orchard Theatre in Dartford in 2009, and starred as Myra Wilson in the UK Tour of Hot Flush!.
-In 2014, Hot Flush! embarked on its third UK tour.

-From 4 December 2010 to 22 January 2011, she appeared at The Grand Opera House, Belfast as the Wicked Queen in the pantomime Snow White and the Seven Dwarfs.
+In 1981, she appeared as Edith Piaf in Piaf at the Belgrade Theatre.
+Joseph went on to appear in multiple productions of Cinderella, Dick Whittington and Snow White and the Seven Dwarfs throughout her career.

-In the Summer of 2011, Joseph appeared as Chris in the stage show Calendar Girls, based on the film of the same name.
+In 2004, she appeared as Evy Meara in a tour of The Gingerbread Lady.
+She also performed in the UK tour of The Vagina Monologues, and again in 2006.
+In 2011, Joseph appeared as Chris in the stage show Calendar Girls, based on the film of the same name.
+She returned to the stage show eight years later in the role of Jessie.
+In 2014, Joseph starred as Myra Wilson in the UK Tour of Hot Flush!.

-In 2014/15, she performed at the Theatre Royal Nottingham as the Wicked Queen in Snow White and the Seven Dwarfs.

-In 2015, she appeared as Miss Hannigan in the stage production of Annie at certain venues, sharing the role with Jodie Prenger and Elaine C Smith she was cast as the fairy godmother in Cinderella at the cliffs pavilion (Southend on sea).
-In 2016/17, she was part of the cast in Snow White and the Seven Dwarfs at the Theatre Royal, Plymouth.
-Joseph then portrayed Frau Blucher in the West End production of Young Frankenstein.
+In 2015, Joseph appeared as Miss Hannigan in the stage production of Annie at certain venues, sharing the role with Jodie Prenger, Elaine C Smith and Craig Revel Horwood.
+In 2017, Joseph portrayed Frau Blucher in the West End production of Young Frankenstein.

+Between 2022 and 2024, Joseph starred in Sister Act: The Musical, playing the roles of Sister Mary Lazarus and Mother Superior.
+Between 2024 and 2025, she appeared as Grandma in the UK tour of The Addams Family.

 Birds of a Feather

-From 1989 to 1998, Joseph played Dorien Green in the BBC One sitcom Birds of a Feather, alongside Pauline Quirke and Linda Robson.